-Many industrial and medical devices that are sold into the European Economic Area (EEA) are required to bear the CE mark, or the mark of European Conformity.
+Many industrial devices that are sold into the European Economic Area (EEA) are required to bear the CE mark or the mark of European Conformity.

 Products with the CE mark prove that they meet European health, safety and environmental standards, and therefore can be sold in any EEA country.
 The European Commission issues Directives for these products and industry areas, then individual countries have to decide how to transpose the Directives into individual national laws.